Domestic Violence Another charge. Another real RESULT.

 When you think about a legal loophole, the thought that typically comes to mind is a person going free on a technicality.
 Sometimes, the opposite is also true, as it was in a recent situation for a Waukesha woman.
 My client was charged with Battery, and to make matters worse the District Attorney couched it in terms of domestic violence.
 Typically, domestic violence stems from a romantic relationship where the two people involved live together, or previously lived together.
-However, on the technical side it applies to any situation where two individuals have a violent dispute (verbal or physica) and they either live together or used to live together.
-A parent or a child can be charged with domestic abuse if they are involved in an altercation, even if they haven't lived together for 10 years.
+However, on the technical side it applies to any situation where two individuals have a violent dispute (verbal or physical) and they either live together or used to live together.
+A parent or a child can be charged with domestic abuse in Wisconsin if they are involved in an altercation, even if they haven't lived together for 10 years.
 For my client, it was a situation where she had rented out her basement to an individual she had known a long time and an altercation took place.

 You are only guilty if you are convicted™